rubdos/do-dyndns/readme.md

 ### Installation
 Clone this repo with `git clone https://gitlab.no/rune/dyndns.git`.
 To get your API key, log in to your Digital Ocean account and click the API link at the top of the page.
 Follow the instructions!
 Edit the `config.json` file with your information.

-If you don't know your subdomains ID, just fill in the parts with `api_key` and `name` and install as described below.
+If you don't know your subdomains ID, just fill in the parts with `api_key` and `name` and install with `npm install -g`.
 The `name` parameter is the top level domain name, eg. `example.com`.

 Then run the app `dyndns --config "/path/to/your/config.json" --list`